What is Probate in Alberta? Complete Guide for 2024

 Step 4: File with Court

-Submit forms and pay court fees to the Court of Queen's Bench.
+Submit forms and pay court fees to the Court of King's Bench.

 Step 5: Receive Grant of Probate